LeoSerena/GAN_images/README.md

         $\nabla_{\theta_g} \frac{1}{m} \sum_{i=1}^m [log(1 - D(G(z^{(i)})))]$

-Something that is not mentioned in the paper up to this point is that they train a regular sample a the same time as they train a generated sample for the discriminator.
+Something that is not mentioned in the paper up to this point is whether they train a regular sample a the same time as they train a generated sample for the discriminator.
 So any real image is coupled with a generated image?
-Or is it a simplification dur to the batch?
+Or is it a simplification due to the batch?
 Do they sample elements from $G$ and then train a binary classifier normaly by merging the real and generated data or always give 2 samples at a time?
 Must the real data and generated data batches have the same length?

 Theretically, the optimal discriminator is the one that corresponds to $D^*_G(x) = \frac{p_{data}(x)}{p_{data}(x) + p_g(x)}$, which given a sample x, will say it is real if it is more probable to be given by the real data distribution rather than the generator distribution (which makes sense).